dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 One restriction to keep in mind is that wrapped Dijits may only have other wrapped Dijit's as their children.
 Dojo 2 widgets represent their [DOM virtually](../comingsoon.html), while Dojo 2 Dijits directly manage their own DOM.
 Because of this, Dijits cannot properly manage virtual DOM based children.

-{% task 'Set a Dojo 1 theme.' %}
+{% task 'Setting a Dojo 1 theme.' %}

-When we configured the _externals_ for our project, we included the main CSS for our theme.
+When we configured the _externals_ for our project, we included the main CSS for our theme, via the `"inject"` property.
+The build system will automatically load any CSS or JavaScript files we inject when the page is loaded, meaning we don't have to add the stylesheet directly to our HTML.

 Most Dijits will not render properly without a theme being applied to them.
 There are many different ways to apply a Dojo 1 theme, but the most straightforward is to set the theme class name on the `<body>` of the application document.

 {% instruction 'Add theme class name to `src/index.html`:' %}